Simon Kinberg: Career

 The following year, Kinberg was the writer and the producer of the film X-Men: Days of Future Past.
 That same year, he produced Let's Be Cops.
-In 2015, Kinberg produced the Neill Blomkamp film Chappie and the live-action version of Cinderella at Disney.
+In 2015, Kinberg produced the Neill Blomkamp film Chappie and the live-action version of Cinderella at Walt Disney Pictures.
 He also worked on Fantastic Four as writer and producer.
 His final film of the year was The Martian, directed by Ridley Scott.

 He wrote and produced X-Men: Apocalypse, the next film in the X-Men franchise following X-Men: Days of Future Past.
 Kinberg produced 2016's Deadpool, 2017's Logan, 2018's Deadpool 2, 2019's Dark Phoenix (the latter of which also served as his directorial debut) and The New Mutants, all of which are X-Men spin-off films.
 He also produced Murder on the Orient Express, an adaptation of the Agatha Christie novel of the same name.

 The Hollywood Reporter initially reported that Lawrence Kasdan, writer of The Empire Strikes Back and Return of the Jedi, and Kinberg would write and produce Episodes VIII and IX of the new Star Wars films.
 A week later the publication stated that Kasdan and Kinberg would be working on future Star Wars projects, but not necessarily on Episodes VIII and IX.

-In television, he is an executive producer on ABC network's Designated Survivor starring Kiefer Sutherland, Legion created by Noah Hawley for FX, and The Gifted on Fox.
-He executive produced the third revival of the science fiction anthology series, The Twilight Zone which premiered in 2019.
+In television, he is an executive producer on ABC's Designated Survivor starring Kiefer Sutherland, Legion created by Noah Hawley for FX, and The Gifted on Fox.
+He executive produced the third revival of the science fiction anthology series, The Twilight Zone which premiered in 2019 on CBS All Access (now Paramount+).

-In July 2019, it was announced that Kinberg and his production company Genre Films is leaving Fox after 20 years.
+In July 2019, it was announced that Kinberg and his production company Genre Films was leaving Fox after 20 years.

+On November 7, 2024, it was announced that Kinberg has been hired by Lucasfilm to write and co-produce a new trilogy of Star Wars films along with Kathleen Kennedy.

 Personal life

 Kinberg married Mali Heled in a Jewish ceremony on July 26, 2001.
 They have two sons.
-The couple separated in 2014 and were divorced in early 2017.
+The couple separated in 2014, and subsequently divorced in 2017.
 By November 4, 2019, Kinberg became engaged to writer Cleo Wade.
-They have a daughter, born in 2020 and a second daughter in 2021.
+They have two daughters; born in 2020 and 2021.